BlameTroi/Simply-Scheme--Racket-Chicken/README.txt

 To work through the text in 2025 you need to do one of the following:

 - Load `From_Text/simply.scm' into your Scheme (Chicken 5 tested, R5RS
-  seems to be required, does not work with Guile or Chez).
+  seems to be required, does not work with current Guile or Chez).

 - Use Racket with it's `#lang simply-scheme' directive.